 Your customers will get exposed to your brand on many occasions.
 Every touchpoint with your brand will give them a chance to form an opinion, to create certain associations or to simply grow more fond of it.
 When you know all these different channels will shape the perception people have of your brand, you want your core message to be the same across all of them.
-Creating a seamless brand experience is one of the key elements to build a strong brand.
+Creating a seamless brand experience is one of the key elements to build a strong and consistent brand.

 Creating a consistent brand brings challenges.
 It might be because you have a recently launched start-up and you haven’t defined all the guidelines yet.
 Or you might run a big international corporation and you can’t control all outgoing communication.
 However, in order to build an authentic brand that people will trust, you need a coherent brand identity.
 Whether you need a consistent brand image for your e-commerce store or a strong identity for your service-based business, you need to have a branding strategy in place.
 This will not only make it easier for further decisions concerning marketing or advertisement but will also give you internal directions and guidelines to teach your employees.